The Modern Cloud Data Warehouse

-As data has become increasingly central to business operations and results, it’s essential for organizations to manage all data activities.
-To keep up with the most recent era of cloud-based technology, more businesses are rapidly transitioning their data warehouse architectures to the cloud.
+In the same fashion, the burgeoning supply of and demand for business-driving data is requiring modern organizations to reassess their capacity to store, access, and analyze these resources at scale..
+To keep up with the most recent era of cloud-based technology, more businesses are rapidly transitioning their data warehouse architectures to the expansive and flexible cloud.

-We’ve compiled all the basics about data warehouses, the differences between traditional and cloud-based solutions, and how you can reap the full benefits of a modern cloud data warehouse.
+In this blog, we’ll assess the evolution of the modern cloud data warehouse, exploring the differences between traditional and cloud-based solutions, and sharing how teams can reap the full benefits of these dynamic platforms and tools.

 What is a Data Warehouse?

-A data warehouse is a system of data management that supports business intelligence-related activities, particularly data analytics (to read more about data intelligence vs. data analytics, check out our blog).
+A data warehouse is a system of data management that supports business intelligence-related activities such as data analytics (check out our blog to read more about data intelligence vs. data analytics).
+These warehouses bring together various disparate data sources into a single integrated repository.
 Typically, data warehouses contain large amounts of historical data and are used exclusively for querying and analysis.

 Data stored in data warehouses can come from a variety of sources, including application log files, transaction applications, and more.